Florida governor declares widespread state of emergency ahead of Idalia’s expected landfall - The Boston Globe

-As the state prepared, Idalia thrashed Cuba with heavy rain, especially in the westernmost part of the island, where the tobacco-producing province of Pinar del Rio is still recovering from the devastation of Hurricane Ian almost a year ago.
+As the state prepared, Idalia thrashed Cuba with heavy rain, especially in the westernmost part of the island, where the tobacco-producing province of Pinar del Rio is still recovering from the devastation caused by Hurricane Ian almost a year ago.

 Authorities in the province issued a state of alert, and residents were evacuated to friends’ and relatives’ homes as authorities monitored the Cuyaguateje river for possible flooding.
-As much as 10 centimeters (4 inches) of rain fell in Cuba on Sunday, meteorological stations reported.
+As much as 4 inches of rain fell in Cuba on Sunday, meteorological stations reported.

 Advertisement